roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-06 ****** byStoryTeller07© Getting undressed with them was daunting.
+Getting undressed with them was daunting.
 She had lost the protection and respect afforded to an adult.
 She was just another adolescent to them, open to teasing and bullying.
 The dreadful time she experienced in high school was fully upon her again.

  "Come on, girl.
 Get those things off, quickly," the teacher shouted at her.
 "The rest of you get moving," she added.